jstorra/hospital-modulo-sql/README.md

     ```SQL
     DELIMITER //
     DROP PROCEDURE IF EXISTS numEdificiosComplejo //
-    CREATE PROCEDURE numEdificiosComplejo(
+    CREATE PROCEDURE numEdificiosComplejo(in idComplejo INT)
-        in idComplejo INT
-    )
     BEGIN
+        SET @complejoExiste = (SELECT idComplejoHospitalario FROM complejohospitalario
+                               WHERE idComplejoHospitalario = idComplejo);
+        IF ISNULL(@complejoExiste) THEN
+            SIGNAL SQLSTATE '45000'
+            SET MESSAGE_TEXT = 'El complejo hospitalario no existe :(';
+        ELSE
             SELECT COUNT(*) AS edificios FROM edificio
             WHERE edificio.idComplejoHospitalario = idComplejo;
+        END IF;
     END //
     DELIMITER ;
     call numEdificiosComplejo(6);